mohanish12/pythonScripts/README.md

 The script contains a function called first_to_last which takes as input a string representing a filename.
 Inside the file would be some text on each line, some lines would contain integers , while others will contain strings of other characters. first_to_last would return a tuple containing the first and last strings in the file aplphabetically.
 It should ignore any lines that contain integers.

+## Profile.py
+The script contains a function called complete_profile. complete_profile takes as input a dictionary.
+This dictionary will have four keys first, middle, last and title.
+The function would return a dictionary with those four keys, and three more name, full_name, short_name.
+The values for those keys should be:

+- name: the first and last name, separated by a space
+- full_name: the title, first, middle, and last names, with a space between each pair of strings
+- short_name: the first letter of the first name, a space, and their last name